About this listing

 Our neighborhood is tree-lined and excellent for strolling.
 It's quiet but near the UW hospital and campus.
 Madison is also a great place for foodies!
 Visit one of three near-by farmer's markets on a Saturday morning for amazing cinnamon rolls, fresh goat cheeses and hickory nuts.
 If you like to run or walk, go to picnic point on Lake Mendota or through the beautiful UW Arboretum's gardens or wooded trails.
 Frank Lloyd Wright's Unitarian Meeting House is within walking distance for architectural history buffs.
 Of course, you can always catch some kind of Badger game, too!

-We are very close to the UW-Madison hospital (12 minute walk), and a short bike ride, bus ride or 30 minute walk to campus (through a pretty neighborhood).
+We are very close to the UW-Madison hospital (12 minute walk), and a short bike ride, bus ride ($2.00) or 30 minute walk to the heart of campus (through a pretty neighborhood).
 20 minute walk to Camp Randall to see a UW-Madison football game.
 We are two short blocks from a major bus route (University Ave.), which can take you to the Kohl Center, the Capitol Square (for the Monona Terrace or Ironman), shopping at Hilldale or at boutiques along Monroe Street or just about anywhere else you want to go.
 We also live on a designated bike route, Kendall Avenue.
 Bike to campus or bike paths that take you to the beautiful city trail.
 You can park in our garage (one car) or on the street.
-Street parking is limited to 2 hours on weekdays and Saturdays, but we can help you figure it out.
+Street (Farley & Kendall) parking is limited to 2 hours on weekdays.
+All-day free parking on weekdays is a 1/2 mile west on Bluff Street (Kendall turns into Bluff).
+All-day free parking on Farley Ave. on weekends, but we can help you figure it out.
 From the airport, you can take a short cab ride to our house, about 15 minutes.

 Other Things to Note